Ahmed-Ali/JSONExport/README.md

 History log:
 ========================
+* Version 1.0.2
+	- Merged pull request #43 to add support for Swift 3 for Mappable classes (Thanks to amolgupta)
+	- Merged pull request #44 to add support for Unbox structures (Thanks to baroqueworksdev)

 * Version 1.0.1
 	- Merged pull request #38 to add support to Gloss (Thanks to CodeEagle help)
-	- Add "author" section in the lang files, so when you contribute by adding a definition of a language, you can add your "name", "email", "website" on top of every generated to the language you added.
+	- Add "author" section in the lang files, so when you contribute by adding a definition of a language, you can add your "name", "email", "website" on top of every generated file of the language you added.
 See the Swift-Struct-Gloss.json" author key for an example.

 * Version 1.0.0
 	- Merged pull requests #28 and #31